sa13ex629/bandwidth-hero-proxy-vercel2/README.md

 > **Recommended:** Use **Bandwidth Guardian** — it is a full Manifest V3 rewrite built specifically for this proxy, with support for `quality=`, `max_width=`, progressive JPEG output, and CDN caching.

+**If using Bandwith Guardian** - I have hardcoded extreme compression in the proxy request itself so the settings inside of the extension does not do much. :)

 ---

 ## How It Works